 Turn, turn, turn…that pretty much describes the Viennese Waltz.
 Oh, wait, there’s something else.
-Turn, turn, turn…fast, fast, fast!
-In other words, yeah, it’s quick.
-But, nothing says Disney princess like Cinderella’s Waltz with the Prince.
+Turn, turn, turn, fast, fast, fast!
+In other words, it’s a quick little dance.
+However, nothing says Disney princess like Cinderella’s Waltz with the Prince.

 Differences between American Style and International Style Viennese Waltz.